ghanshyam-nair-emi/Pumpernickel.ai/ai_arxiv_agent_memory/README.md

-## 📚 AI Research Agent with Memory
+## ARXIV Search - A Hovershelf Product

-This Streamlit app implements an AI-powered research assistant that helps users search for academic papers on arXiv while maintaining a memory of user interests and past interactions.
+This Streamlit application provides an AI-powered research assistant that helps users search for academic papers on arXiv while maintaining a memory of user interests and past interactions.
 It utilizes OpenAI's GPT-4o-mini model for processing search results, MultiOn for web browsing, and Mem0 with Qdrant for maintaining user context.

 ### Features